Jeremy Hutson is leader of the Cold Molecules Theory Research Group.

 Chair of the Scientific Committee of EuroQUAM, the European Science Foundation EUROCORES Programme on Cold Quantum Matter (2007-2010).

 Committee member of the Molecular Physics Group of the Institute of Physics (2005-07)

 Board member of the Division of Atomic and Molecular Physics of the European Physical Society (2004-06).

-Chairman of CCP6, the Collaborative Computational Project on Molecular Quantum Dynamics (1999-2005).
+Chairman of CCP6, the EPSRC Collaborative Computational Project on Molecular Quantum Dynamics (1999-2005), and forerunner of CCPQ.

 Founder and list owner of the molecular-dynamics-news email list, which distributes news for chemical physics research community.
 The list is run on the JISCmail Mailing List Service.
 For information on how to join the list, click here.

-Jeremy’s hobbies include white-water rafting (though he has been known to fall out of the raft), skiing (though he doesn’t always keep his feet there, either), and hill-walking (which is usually safer).
+Jeremy’s hobbies have included white-water rafting (though he has been known to fall out of the raft), skiing (though he doesn’t always keep his feet there, either), and hill-walking (which is usually safer).